First batch of coronavirus vaccine ships out from Pfizer plant for all 50 states

 As of Saturday, there were more than 13,000 Covid-19 patients in California hospitals, a record for the state and a 3.5% increase compared to the day before, according to the California Department of Public Health.
 The state also reported a record 35,729 new cases.

-CNN's Dakin Andone, Christina Maxouris, Lauren Mascarenhas, Artemis Moshtaghian, Melissa Alonso, Maggie Fox, Haley Brink, Andrea Diaz, Shelby Lin Erdman, Jamie Gumbrecht, Kay Jones, Deidre McPhillips, Pete Muntean, Alta Spells, Greg Wallace and Chuck Johnston contributed to this report.
+CNN's Dakin Andone, Dianne Gallagher, John Bonifield, Christina Maxouris, Lauren Mascarenhas, Artemis Moshtaghian, Melissa Alonso, Maggie Fox, Haley Brink, Andrea Diaz, Shelby Lin Erdman, Jamie Gumbrecht, Kay Jones, Deidre McPhillips, Pete Muntean, Alta Spells, Greg Wallace and Chuck Johnston contributed to this report.

 (0) comments